 Can I have pets?

-Some Landlords will be happy to accept pets, but will often ask for a larger deposit and/or agreement that carpets will be cleaned/fumigated at the end of the tenancy.
+Some Landlords will be happy to accept pets, but will often ask for an agreement that carpets will be cleaned/fumigated at the end of the tenancy.

 How long is my tenancy?

 A tenancy can be for anything from 6 months to 3 years, but the most common type of tenancy is 12 months in length with a reciprocal break clause at or after 6 months of continuous tenure.

 Your rent will include maintenance/block management fees, but tenants are responsible for the council tax and all utilities unless otherwise advised.

 How do I pay my rent?

 By standing order – the rent must be received by the rent due date (the anniversary of when you moved in).

 You must give 1 months’ written notice on the rent due date, as per the terms of your tenancy agreement

 Castles will contact you at least 2 months before the end of your tenancy to discuss extending the term and drafting an extension agreement.
 There will be a charge of £100 + VAT to do this for those properties that fall in the legal period.
 For all new tenancies as of June 1st 2019 there is no renewal fee..